 - is enjoyable and raises aspirations – our highly engaging lessons make students want to learn, and enables students to reach their potential.

 - promotes spiritual, moral, social and cultural development (referred to by Ofsted as SMSC) – our students develop their character and knowledge of the world around them.

 - prepares young people for the future – our students leave our academy well-prepared for the next stage of their lives.

-- puts the student at the centre of their learning – our curriculum is not a ‘one size fits all’ curriculum.
-As well as giving students’ choice within lessons, individual students may have extra support or extra challenge to achieve their potential.
+- puts the student at the centre of their learning – our curriculum is not ‘one size fits all’.
+As well as giving students choice within lessons, individual students may have extra support or extra challenge to achieve their potential.

 A sense of belonging

-Students spend time each day in their academy Family and tutor group, in which they mix with students from other year groups.
-Across all lessons, we instil a sense of identity and community as academy students and part of the co-operative movement, as citizens of Manchester and Great Britain, and as a global citizen.
+Students spend time each day in their academy Family and Tutor Group, in which they mix with students from other year groups.
+Across all lessons, we instill a sense of identity and community as academy students and part of the co-operative movement, as citizens of Manchester and Great Britain, and as a global citizen.